rybla/riib11.github.io/_posts/2022-06-08-kelvin-versioning.md

 which still enforcing the restrictions of kelver when it comes to breaking changes.

-Since its so much more feasible for the developer to choose precise stability versions rather than being strongly incentivized to overshoot, the stability version can be expected to be much more precise.
-Of course, sometimes developers will still want to overshoot due to large uncertainties about the future of the project, but then as the future becomes more certain and the stability version falls quickly, it is more sensitively capturing the solidification of the future of the project than kelver where you can only really affort to start dropping the version much once you are at the very end of a project.
+Since it's so much more feasible for the developer to choose precise stability versions rather than being strongly incentivized to overshoot, the stability version can be expected to be much more precise.
+Of course, sometimes developers will still want to overshoot due to large uncertainties about the future of the project, but then as the future becomes more certain and the stability version falls quickly, it more sensitively captures the solidification of the future of the project than kelver where you can only really afford to start dropping the version by much once you are at the very end of a project.

 ## Definitions of Versioning Schemes